 10.30 — Learn the Story of the 36th U.S. president at LBJ Library

-Lyndon Baines Johnson Presidential Library in Austin is really more of a museum than library dedicated to the 36th president of the United States.
+Lyndon Baines Johnson Presidential Library in Austin is a museum and archive dedicated to life and work of the 36th president of the United States.
 Lyndon Johnson was born and raised in Texas.
 In fact, even during his time in the office he spent a lot of time at his ranch in Stonewall which is why it was often called the Texas White House.

-At the library, you can learn about his life, family and the years serving as the president.
-The collection includes over 54 000 objects donated by the President, his family and friends, including the clothing worn by LBJ and his wife, Lady Bird Johnson, at the inauguration, some furniture from the Oval Office, and the desk used for the signing of the 1965 Voting Rights Act.
+The collection at the library includes thousands of artifacts donated by the President, his family and friends, including the clothing worn by LBJ and his wife, Lady Bird Johnson, at the inauguration; furniture from the Oval Office; and the desk used for the signing of the 1965 Voting Rights Act.
 A walk around the museum can easily take two to three hours.

 LBJ Presidential Library — 2313 Red River St